swacisko/pace-2020/README.md

 cmake ..<br>
 make

-After this, the executable file name "ExTREEm" should be in the "build" directory
+After this, the executable file named "ExTREEm" should be in the "build" directory

 <br>